 The Chemists’ Own® Blister Pack Recycling Program is the first ever brand-sponsored recycling program for empty blister packs in Australia.
 Currently, there are 50 Pharmacy Alliance pharmacies around Australia participating in the trial.

 If you don’t live near a participating Pharmacy Alliance store, you can recycle your empty blister packs through a Blister Pack Zero Waste Box that can be purchased online in Australia or New Zealand.

-If you can’t afford one of our Zero Waste Boxes, why not encourage a local business such as a pharmacy, an optometrist, a local library or a council to purchase one to recycle blister packs on behalf of the community?
-Additionally, you could buddy up with a friend or other households to split the cost.
+Can’t afford one of our Zero Waste Boxes?
+You could encourage local businesses such as a pharmacy, an optometrist, a local library or a council to purchase one and recycle blister packs on behalf of the community.
+Or, you could buddy up with a friend or neighbours to split the cost.

-To understand why our free national recycling programs are free and our Zero Waste Boxes cost money, check out this blog we wrote – here.
+Read more on the blog to understand why our national recycling programs are free while Zero Waste Boxes cost money.

 Once collected, the empty blister packets are sent to TerraCycle where they are first checked in at our material recovery facility (MRF).
 The blister packs are then manually sorted and visually inspected to check for any contamination.
 They are then broadly separated into plastic and aluminium and cleaned.

 The plastic is extruded into plastic pellets, and the aluminium is melted into new raw material, both of which can be used to make new recycled products